dokku/dokku/docs/development/plugin-triggers.md

 ### `post-release-buildpack`

-> Warning: Image mutation in this trigger may result in an invalid run state, and is heavily discouraged.
+!!! warning "Image mutation in this trigger may result in an invalid run state, and is heavily discouraged."

 - Description: Allows you to run commands after environment variables are set for the release step of the deploy.
 Only applies to apps using buildpacks.
 - Invoked by: `internal function dokku_release() (release phase)`